 Currently I am at working at Children’s of Alabama in downtown Birmingham.
 We perform new construction for the hospital, but we are also in a support role as well and have been on standby to convert rooms, sometimes whole floors, to negative pressure at any given time which would help to contain any airborne particles from leaving the area.

 Construction is not a 9-to-5 job, it is typically 24/7.
-Even if a superintendent isn’t physically on the jobsite, our phone never leaves our side.
-We have to answer when it rings because that is the nature of a project — anything can happen and most of the time it does, but you have to find a balance.
+Even if a superintendent isn’t physically on the job site, our phone never leaves our side.
+We have to answer when it rings because that is the nature of a project — anything can happen and most of the time it does.
 An older fella I worked for some years back said he saw a lot of his younger self in me.
 One day after a long 10-hour day, he saw that I was settling into my desk to knock out a couple of hours of paperwork.
 He said to me, “Young man, go home.
 This is how you make a living; this is not your life.
 Your life starts when you get home.”
 I’ll never forget that.

 I started in residential construction after finishing high school, eventually working up to start my own subcontracting company.
 An injury pushed me to switch career paths and go to college at Auburn for their Building Science Program which led to a co-op position with Hoar.

 4. Describe the last challenge or problem you solved.

 We recently replaced the flooring in what the hospital’s materials distribution center, which maintains a staff 24/7 to meet the demand of the hospital.
 We planned the work in 12 short phases, maintained full ICRA containment for each phase, with a crew working at night to do the flooring, and a crew working during the day moving the inventory and shelving to start the next phase that night.
 It was a challenge, but we had a great trade partner, and worked together to make it happen without negatively impacting the hospital’s distribution operation.